serubirikenny/ShoppingList/README.md

 ## UI folder
 This contains HTML and CSS styles that have been compiled by SCSS.

-## Wireframes folder contains the mockups of how the shopping application is supposed to look like after completion.
+## Wireframes folder
+This contains the mockups of how the shopping application is supposed to look like after completion.